-Peace, Non Violence and Conflict Resolution

-Course Advisory: Eligibility for ENGL 001.
+Peace, Non Violence and Conflict Resolution Course Advisory: Eligibility for English 001.
 Introduces the student to the study of peace, non violence and peaceful conflict resolution.
 The course is designed for students interested in the fundamental issues of peace, justice and conflict resolution in our society.
 It offers students an opportunity to reflect on the peace writings of both past and contemporary authors and is an examination of justice, peace and peacemakers, in the U.S. and worldwide.
 Three hours lecture.

-SOCS 049 1.00 to 3.00 Units
+SOCS 049 1 to 3.0 Units

-Social Science Honors
+Social Scienc Honors

-Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a grade of B or better; an ability to work independently; permission of the division Dean based on instructor availability.
+Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a minimum grade of B; an ability to work independently; permission of the Division Dean based on instructor availability.
 Independent study designed for honor students who intend to major in social sciences.
 Three to nine hours weekly by arrangement.

-SOCS 051 3 Units Mediation
+SOCS 051 3.0 Units Mediation

-Course Advisory: Eligibility for ENGL 001.
+Course Advisory: Eligibility for English 001.
 Introduces the student to the study of Mediation.
 This course is designed to provide students with the framework and analytical skills needed to conduct mediation.
 Emphasis is placed on the mediation process, the role of the mediator, communication skills and listening skills and the human dynamics of conflict.
 Mediation is a process by which parties submit their dispute to a neutral third party who works with them to reach a mutually agreeable settlement of their dispute.
 This course is beneficial for those persons pursuing Human Services, Business, Social Services, Speech and other majors that require analytical communication skills.
 The mediators role is to assist disputing parties in reaching peaceful resolutions to conflict.
 Three hours lecture.

-SOCS 053 3 Units Civil Rights, Non-Violence and Race Relations Course Advisory: SCC minimum English and Math standards.
+Civil Rights, Non-Violence and Race Relations Course Advisory: SCC minimum English and Math standards.
 The Civil Rights Movement is one of the most significant sources of social change in the United States during the 20th century.
 This is a travel study course that will analyze the structure and dynamics of the Civil Rights Movement from a Social Science perspective.
 Students will be required to pay for the cost of travel.
-(2 week course).
+Sixteen hours lecture, twenty-four hours activity (2-week couse)